Gender Minorities Aotearoa Needs Your Support!

 Donate you clothing, accessories, and small household appliances

-You can donate goods by dropping them off to 128 Abel Smith Street any time.
-Just ring the door bell, and if no one answers it is fine to leave goods on the doorstep right by the door.
+We run a fantastic fund raising op shop – Aunty Dana’s – at 128 Abel Smith street in Wellington.
+You can donate goods by bringing them into the store between 10am-6pm Weds – Sun.
+If it’s outside these hours, just ring the door bell, and if no one answers it is fine to leave goods on the doorstep right in front of the door.

-Read Aunty Dana’s op shop manual and sign up to volunteer in our op shop by clicking here.
+Read Aunty Dana’s op shop manual and sign up to volunteer by clicking here.

 Let us know what’s happening in your area